 This broiled salmon is quick and easy!
-If you love salmon recipes try this Easy Broiled Salmon Recipe, Simple Garlic Butter Salmon Recipe, How to Cook Salmon in the Oven, Spicy Salmon Sweet Potato Skillet and Foil Baked Salmon Recipe.
+If you love salmon recipes try this Easy Broiled Salmon Recipe, Simple Garlic Butter Salmon Recipe, How to Cook Salmon in the Oven, Spicy Salmon Sweet Potato Skillet, Easy Salmon Salad Recipe, and Foil Baked Salmon Recipe.

 It only takes about 30 minutes to make this broiled salmon recipe, making it the perfect choice for dinner on busy weeknights.